burke/zeus/docs/coordinator_worker_handshake.md

-# Master/Worker Handshake
+# Coordinator/Worker Handshake

 #### 1. Socket

-The Worker is always started with an environment variable named `ZEUS_MASTER_FD`.
-The file descriptor at the given integer value is a socket to the Master process.
+The Worker is always started with an environment variable named `ZEUS_COORDINATOR_FD`.
+The file descriptor at the given integer value is a socket to the Coordinator process.

-The Worker should open a UNIX Domain Socket using the `ZEUS_MASTER_FD` File Descriptor (`globalMasterSock`).
+The Worker should open a UNIX Domain Socket using the `ZEUS_COORDINATOR_FD` File Descriptor (`globalCoordinatorSock`).

 The Worker opens a new UNIX datagram Socketpair (`local`, `remote`)

-The Worker sends `remote` across `globalMasterSock`.
+The Worker sends `remote` across `globalCoordinatorSock`.

 #### 2. PID and Identifier

 The Worker determines whether it has been given an Identifier.
-If it is the first-booted worker, it was booted by the Master, and will not have one.
-When a Worker forks, it is passed an Identifier by the Master that it passes along to the newly-forked process.
+If it is the first-booted worker, it was booted by the Coordinator, and will not have one.
+When a Worker forks, it is passed an Identifier by the Coordinator that it passes along to the newly-forked process.

 The Worker sends a "Pid & Identifier" message containing the pid and the identifier (blank if initial process)